-National Cathedral Is Removing Stained Glass Windows Honoring Confederate Leaders
+National Cathedral Is Removing Stained-Glass Windows Honoring Confederate Leaders

 One of the windows portrays Jackson kneeling and reading the Bible; another window depicts Lee on horseback at Chancellorsville.

-The statement was issued jointly by Rev. Mariann Edgar Budde, bishop of the Episcopal Diocese of Washington; Rev. Randolph Marshall Hollerith, dean of the Washington National Cathedral; and John Donoghue, who chairs the Cathedral Chapter group.
+The statement was issued jointly by the Rev. Mariann Edgar Budde, bishop of the Episcopal Diocese of Washington; the Rev. Randolph Marshall Hollerith, dean of the Washington National Cathedral; and John Donoghue, who chairs the Cathedral Chapter group.

 As for what will happen to the windows — and the voids they will leave — the cathedral's bishop and other leaders said, "These windows will be deconsecrated, removed, conserved and stored until we can determine a more appropriate future for them.
 The window openings and stone work in the Lee-Jackson Bay will be covered over until we determine what will go in their place."